vladvintenbakh/ImageFeedApp/README.md

 1. The profile details are loaded from the Unsplash profile.
 They cannot be edited in the app.
     1. If the profile data could not be loaded, a placeholder is displayed instead of the profile picture while the name and username are not shown.
 2. The user can sign out of their account by pressing the logout button.
 Upon pressing the button, a system alert asking for the user's confirmation is shown.
-    1. If the user clicks "Yes", they are logged out and redirected back to the authorization screen.
+    1. If the user presses "Yes", they are logged out and redirected back to the authorization screen.
-    2. If the user clicks "No", they return to the profile screen.
+    2. If the user presses "No", they return to the profile screen.
 3. The user can switch between the image feed and profile screens using the tab bar.